serokell/blog-posts/CONTRIBUTING.md

 You are writing to help a person.
 Imagine a person, and where they encounter your article.
 What do they want to accomplish?
 What do they already know about the topic?
 What do they need to know?

-You can write that info down for yourself or just keep it in mind while writing.
+You can write that info down for yourself at the top of the article or just keep it in mind while writing.

 _It’s like making a user story._